-We obtained the IND approval to study GC007g in B-ALL from the NMPA on April 1, 2020 and are initiating the Phase 1 study in China.
-We expect to enroll up to nine patients by the first half of 2021.
+We obtained the IND approval from the NMPA for GC007g in B-ALL, and were granted approval from the NMPA on December 24, 2020 for a seamless Phase 1/2 registrational trial.
+Several site initiation visits were concluded and the study is ongoing and enrolling patients.
 The primary endpoint of this trial is to evaluate the safety and tolerability of GC007g injection in patients with r/r B-ALL after allogeneic transplantation.
 The secondary endpoint is to evaluate the efficacy of GC007g injection in patients with r/r B-ALL after allogeneic transplantation.
-We submitted an updated innovative seamless Phase 1b/2 study design for GC007g's registration-enabling clinical trial to the CDE in September 2020 which may enable us to roll over the ongoing Phase 1 clinical trial into the seamless Phase 1b/2 registration-enabling clinical trial in the first half of 2021 and further streamline the clinical development process of GC007g.
+The study is now enrolling patients in the second dosing cohort prior to entering the Phase 2 part of the seamless-design study.
 Our goal is to submit a BLA to the NMPA for GC007g upon completion of a registrational trial.